Herculaneum: Boathouses and the Shore

-In 1980–82, excavations initially turned up more than 55 skeletons on the ancient beach (just in front the city walls) and in the first six so-called "boat sheds".
+In 1980–82, excavations initially turned up more than 55 skeletons on the ancient beach (just in front of the city walls) and in the first six so-called "boat sheds".
 Long before this finding, it was believed that the majority of the town's inhabitants had managed to flee, as only a few skeletons had been unearthed during the excavations.
 However, this discovery led to a shift in perspective.
 The last inhabitants waiting for rescue from the sea were probably killed instantly by the intense heat of the pyroclastic flow, despite being sheltered from direct impact.
 A study of victims' postures and the effects on their skeletons seemed to indicate that the first surge caused instant death as a result of fulminant shock due to a temperature of about 500 °C. Extreme heat caused hands and feet to contract and perhaps fractured bones and teeth.

-After a period of finds being mismanaged and deterioration of skeletons, further excavations in the 1990s uncovered a 296 skeletons huddled in 9 of the 12 stone vaults facing the sea and on the beach.
+After a period of finds being mismanaged and deterioration of skeletons, further excavations in the 1990s uncovered 296 skeletons on the beach or huddled in 9 of the 12 stone vaults facing the sea.
 While the town was almost completely evacuated, these people found themselves trapped.
-The "Ring Lady" (see image), named for the rings on her fingers, was discovered there in 1982.
+The "Ring Lady", named for the rings on her fingers, was discovered there in 1982.

 Eventually, 340 bodies were identified in this area.
 Analyses of the skeletons suggest it was mainly men who died on the beach, while women and children sheltered and died in the boat houses.

-Recent chemical analyses of the remains provided further insights into the health and nutrition of Herculaneum's population.
+A scientific study, published in 2021, showed that chemical analysis of the remains was able to provide further insights into the health and nutrition of Herculaneum's population.
+Stable isotope analysis of bone samples from 17 individuals (11 men and 6 women) revealed the men ate 1.6 times more fish than the women, who consumed more meat, eggs, and dairy; this fits into the wider dietary trend from Herculaneum and Roman Italy.

 Casts of skeletons were also produced to replace the original bones after taphonomic study, scientific documentation and excavation.
-In contrast to Pompeii, where casts resembling the body features of the victims were produced by filling the body imprints in the ash deposit with plaster, the shape of corpses at Herculaneum could not be preserved due to the rapid vaporisation and replacement of the flesh of the victims by the hot ash (ca. 500 °C).
+In contrast to Pompeii, where casts resembling the body features of the victims were produced by filling hollowed spaces of the body imprints in the ash deposit with plaster, the shape of corpses at Herculaneum could not be preserved due to the rapid vaporisation and replacement of the flesh of the victims by the hot ash (ca. 500 °C).
 A cast of the skeletons unearthed in chamber 10 is on display at the Museum of Anthropology in Naples.

-Of exceptional interest is the recent analysis of one of the skeletons (n.
+Of exceptional interest is the analysis, published in 2021, of one of the skeletons (n.
 26) discovered in 1982 on the beach next to a boat (on display in the boat pavilion).
 The remains belong to a military officer (with an elaborate dagger and belt), who was perhaps involved in a rescue mission.

-New digs beginning in 2021 will seek to uncover the ancient beach's western side, where additional skeletons may be discovered.